Clarke Island (Tasmania): Topography

 A prominent feature of Clarke Island is a central plateau that rises 350 ft.
 This inland highland provides a limited water catchment from which water flows directly to the sea.
 The highest elevation point is 676 ft, located on a northwestern point of the island.
-To the East of the Island are a collection of white beaches in the Rutherford Cove area.
+There are three prominent hills: Blue Hills to the east, Green Hill in the southwest, Steep Hill in the northwest.
+There are wetlands along the coastline, which consists of rocky outcrops with white beaches between them.
+On the eastern shore of the island is a string of white beaches.